 THE RESEARCH STUDY

-Hutchins et al. surveyed 139 members of the American Society of Training and Development (ASTD) about their preferred methods of learning about training transfer.
+The researchers surveyed 139 members of the American Society of Training and Development (ASTD) about their preferred methods of learning about training transfer.
 According to their results, training practitioners tend to use informal methods to learn about training transfer (e.g., learn through experience on the job, talk with other training professionals, search relevant websites, etc.).
-A relatively smaller percentage of professional trainers reported using more formal approaches such as attending conferences and practice-based and academic courses.
-However, the practitioners surveyed reported preferring more formal approaches due partly to their credibility.
+A relatively smaller percentage of professional trainers reported using more formal approaches, such as attending conferences or using practice-based academic courses.
+However, the practitioners surveyed reported preferring more formal approaches, due partly to their credibility.

-Another potential reason why training professionals may use informal methods of learning about transfer is because searching the web, discussing with others and learning from one’s own experiences are easily accessible.
+Another potential reason why training professionals may use informal methods of learning about transfer is because searching online, discussing with others, and learning from one’s own experiences are easily accessible.
 Access to the research literature on training is much less available.
-Unless of course, training practitioners consider this very website!

-Although Hutchins et al. did not specifically explore the link between the preferred learning methods of professional trainers and actual transfer of training, their results suggest that there is likely a rift between trainers’ understanding of transfer and the cutting-edge research on transfer which may be contributing to the transfer problem.
+Although the researchers did not specifically explore the link between the preferred learning methods of professional trainers and actual transfer of training, their results suggest that there is likely a rift between trainers’ understanding of transfer and the cutting-edge research on transfer.
+This may be contributing to the transfer problem.

 Hutchins, H.M., Burke, L.A., & Berthelsen, A.M.
 (2010).
 A missing link in the transfer problem?
 Examining how trainers learn about training transfer.
 Human Resource Management, 49(4), 599-618.